ptr727/PlexCleaner/README.md

     - Old style: `--mediafiles path1 path2`
     - New style: `--mediafiles path1 --mediafiles path2`
   - Improved the metadata, tag, and attachment detection and cleanup logic.
-    - To re-process files with the improved logic, run the `process` command with the `unconditional` option enabled.
+    - FFprobe container and track tags are now evaluated for unwanted metadata.
     - Attachments are now deleted before processing, eliminating problems with cover art being detected as video tracks, or FFMpeg converting covert art into video tracks.
+    - Run with `process --reprocess 1` at least once to re-evaluate conditions.
   - Removed the `upgradesidecar` command.
     - Sidecar schemas are automatically upgraded since v2.5.
   - Removed the `verify` command.
-    - Use the `process` command with the `unconditional` option instead.
+    - Use `process --reprocess 2` instead.
   - Removed the `getbitrateinfo` command.
-    - Bitrate information is calculated and printed during the `process` operation.
+    - Use `process --reprocess 2` instead.
   - Minor code cleanup and improvements.
 - See [Release History](./HISTORY.md) for older Release Notes.